Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 This also includes creating a safe sleep environment for your baby.
 [3]

-Dim the Lights
+Why Dimming the Lights Helps

 After you swaddle your baby and turn off the lights in the nursery, try to do the same in your bedroom.
 At the end of the day, your brain craves cooler, darker temperatures to sleep.

-Whether from your phone or TV -- either can alter your body's sleep signals, so put those phones away and turn off that late-night T.V. binge.
+Whether from your phone or TV, either can alter your body's sleep signals, so put those phones away and turn off that late-night T.V. binge.
 Learn more about how blue light affects sleep.

-Develop a Nighttime Relaxation Routine
+Take Time to Develop a Nighttime Routine

 As a new parent, there will be plenty of nights with interrupted sleep.
 Leading up to bedtime, some start to feel anticipatory anxiety.
 To help reduce this unwanted anxiety, some specialist recommends beginning the evening with grounding techniques such as meditation or deep breathing exercises or meditation.